Rosa Nepgen: Move to Cape Town and journeys in Europe

+At Stellenbosch

 In 1966, her husband was appointed professor at the University of Stellenbosch, and the Louw-Nepgen family moved there.
 That same year, she wrote her "Psalter, met hart en mond" (Psalter with Heart and Mouth), based on Afrikaans translations of the psalms of Totius.
 She remained active in all areas, earning her an award from the South African Academy of Science and Art in 1980.
 She died on February 14, 2000, in Stellenbosch at the age of 90.

+Works

 Nepgen's oeuvre was a victim of her self-criticism.
 Although she wrote approximately 300 songs, she continually tinkered with them, so that most remained in manuscript form; only a few made it to the printing press.
 Her instrumental works include the Fugal Fantasy (1937), a sonata (1937), and a single orchestral work: Vroeë aand, also from 1937.
 Seven collections were published under the title Die liedere van Rosa Nepgen.
 Along with Priaulx Rainier and Blanche Gerstman, she is considered one of the most important female composers in South Africa of the 20th century.